 This important historical monument caught my attention as it not only represents the strict laws for Jews at that time but also reflects the constant struggle of finding their own space even centuries before World War II.
 Not surprising that it has also been included in National Geographic’s list of top ten cemeteries to visit.
 The cemetery nowadays can be visited with the Jewish Museum (Entrance from Klaus Synagogue).

 Weekend travel blogger at And There She Goes Again.

 Otherwise known as “Chateau Cemetery” due to its unique location on the Chateau hill, it has never gone unnoticed by tourists.
 Its unique gothic architecture stands out from any other cemetery.
 With nearly 3000 tombs to date, this spot on the hill has incredible views overlooking Nice and Promenade des Anglais.

 Chimetiere de Chateau was created in the late 1700’s due to King Victor Amadeus III banning burials in the churches.
 It was once a fortress that stood its ground since the 16th century and some of the remains are preserved on the structure of the terraces.
 After a massive fire in the Opera in 1881 that killed 200 people, a pyramid-shaped monument was built in the area.
 Perhaps one of the most scenic cemeteries in Europe filled with stylized tombs and jaw-dropping architecture, it is worth the stop on the way up to the castle.
-Notables buried in the cemetery include:
+Famous people buried in the cemetery include: